My first matcha was horrible.

 It’s found in all green tea but in wildly different concentrations depending on how the leaves were grown, processed, and prepared.
 See Also” Black Tea For Weight Loss

-For weight loss: EGCG appears to mildly increase fat oxidation during exercise and has a thermogenic effect — your body burns a small number of extra calories processing it.
+For weight loss: EGCG appears to increase fat oxidation during exercise mildly and has a thermogenic effect — your body burns a small number of extra calories processing it.
 Research showing meaningful results used 300–400mg of EGCG daily.
 One tea bag from most grocery store brands gives you maybe 50–80mg per cup.
 So one bag is decorative.
 You need either higher volume or higher quality.
+Use my Best Daily Sugar Intake Calculator

 For skin: EGCG fights oxidative stress — basically the cellular version of rust — that causes dull, uneven tone.
 I’d call it a natural fat burner for inflammation.
 My skin improvements weren’t dramatic, but they were consistent.
 Less redness.
 Less than grey flatness.
 My skin started looking like it was getting sleep even when I wasn’t.

-The skin improvement took about 7 weeks before I noticed it.
+The skin improvement took about 7 weeks to notice.
 Weight changes around week 11.

 The Five Brands I Actually Used

 I want to be upfront: I bought these with my own money.
 Nobody sent me anything.
-I tested a few others I’m leaving out because they weren’t worth your time.
+I tested a few others, but I’m leaving them out because they weren’t worth your time.
+Use my best Fruit Price Cost Calculator.

 Ippodo Matcha — The One I Still Use Every Morning